Elf Owls Reception

 P.E Day and kit

-P.E this term will be taught by Mrs Ray on Tuesdays.
+P.E this term will be gymnastics and will be taught by Mrs Ray on Tuesdays.
 The children should come to school wearing their P.E kit each Tuesday.
 This includes a white t-shirt, black joggers/ leggings, a dark sweater or hoodie and plimsolls or trainers.
-Our focus for this term will be Manipulation and Coordination which will include balloon (week one) and ball handling skills, rolling and retrieving, and kicking a ball.
-We will also practise hopping, jumping and stepping in some fun coordination games.
-(As we have individual school photos on Tuesday 4th November, please send your child in uniform for this first week and we will play our balloon games to start the unit in uniform).

-- A change of old clothes (including layers in cold weather).
+- A change of uniform or old clothes in case they get very wet/ have an accident

-We look forward to a brilliant term ahead!
+We are looking forward to a fun and engaging start to 2026!
 As always, please do come and chat to us if you have any queries or concerns.

 The Elf Owl Team

-Mrs Ray, Miss Taylor, Mrs Harris, Miss Sansom, Miss Putt and Mrs Fairfax
+Mrs Ray, Miss Taylor, Mrs Harris, Miss Sansom, Miss Putt, Mrs Fairfax and Mrs Stevens